sam-goodwin/eventual/README.md

 ## Why Eventual?

-Services are becoming increasingly decoupled into smaller micro-services which complicates the process of making changes across them.

-Eventual provides you with:

-1. a developer experience for authoring workflows in popular programming languages such as TypeScript, Python, Java, Go and Rust
-2. a workflow service packaged as re-usable AWS CDK, Pulumi and Terraform CDK libraries that can be deployed directly into your own AWS account.

-### 🧠 Familiar
+Traditional applications rely heavily on centralized databases and transactions to maintain data consistency, but the world is moving towards an increasingly decoupled network of global micro-services that do not share a database.
+Orchestrating changes across these services without corrupting data is a challenging problem requiring deep understanding of distributed systems which takes time away from business-critical work and often leads to failures and a poor experience for customers.

+Eventual provides a code-first experience that enables developers to focus on the business logic of an orchestration instead of worrying about low-level system co-ordination.

+### 🧑‍💻 Developer-friendly experience

-Building durable, long-running workflows is almost identical to implementing a Lambda Function - simply wrap SDK clients with the `makeDurable` helper and implement your handler as normal.
+The code for a durable, long-running workflow in Eventual is almost identical to implementing a Lambda Function - simply wrap SDK clients with the `makeDurable` helper and then implement your handler as normal.

 ```ts
 const dynamo = makeDurable(DynamoDocumentDBClient.from(new DynamoDBClient()));